 You can apply the same class to as many elements as you want across your website.
 They will all share the same style properties.

 The class name for the selected block should always be unique.
-If you want to use virtual classes, you can do so via the Virtual Classes field.

 Whenever you insert or create a block, a unique class is automatically created and applied to the element.